Commercial Property

 Commercial property values can be increased via several means.

 Refurbishment and/or renovation could be a good place to start.
-By improving the aesthetics of a modern office, or adding the latest design features to a restaurant, investors could make their commercial property more desirable.
+By improving the aesthetics of a modern office, or adding the latest design features to a restaurant, investors could make their real estate more desirable.
 As such, they may be able to generate higher rents from business tenants, or more substantial offers from potential buyers.

 Investors could also expand, where possible.
 By increasing the “lettable floor space” of a property – the areas which could generate revenue if they’re turned into functional spaces – investors could have more tenants and/or charge more in rent.